-While there were a few minor improvements we felt could be made the TEFL.org 140 hour course served us brilliantly and has given us good knowledge to launch our TEFL teaching careers!
+While there were a few minor improvements I felt could be made, the TEFL[.]org 140 hour course served me brilliantly and has given me a good knowledge to launch my TEFL teaching career!

 For more Teaching English Posts:

-- Why do we Teach English in Vietnam
+- Why do I teach English in Vietnam?

-This post was not sponsored by TEFL. org and all opinions expressed and experiences described are our own.
+This post was not sponsored by TEFL[.]org.
+All opinions expressed and experiences described are my own.